ChloeL-E/msp1/README.md

 ## Acknowledgements

-* My wonderful family for their patience whilst i enjoyed myself coding.
+* My family for their patience whilst i enjoyed myself coding.
 * My brilliant mentor Daisy McGee, for her excellent advice, patience and passion for teaching.